Best Online Sportsbooks in TennesseeGo Back to See All the States

 Tennessee Volunteers Football

 It's been over two decades since the glory years of Peyton Manning and Tee Martin, and most of today's Vols were not even born yet when the team last won a national championship in 1998.
 That was also the last time Tennessee won its conference, the always competitive SEC.
-Still, the Volunteers have won 16 conference championships over the years, 13 in the SEC, and have a long, proud football history with 52 bowl appearances and 28 bowl victories, and both top-six all time.
+Still, the Volunteers have won 16 conference championships over the years, 13 in the SEC, and have a long, proud football history with 52 bowl appearances and 28 bowl victories, both of which are top-six all-time.

 But 1998 wasn't Tennessee's only national title.
 In fact, the Volunteers claim six national championships, with the others coming between 1938 and 1967.
-The orange and white seek a return to prominence under coach Jeremy Pruitt.
+The orange and white seek a return to prominence under new coach Josh Heupel.
 The Vols play their home games at Neyland Stadium in Knoxville, the nation's fifth-largest stadium.
 If you're able to bet and attend a game in person this year, be sure to check the latest conference COVID-19 safety guidelines to prepare.

-- Tennessee Volunteers Rivalry #2: vs. .
+Tennessee Volunteers Rivalry #2: vs. Florida Gators.
 These SEC foes have competed in the same conference since 1912 but met sparingly until 1992 when the SEC expanded and placed the Vols and Gators in the same division, making this an annual game.
 With both teams in the national title picture so often in the 90s, the rivalry quickly blossomed.
 Florida leads the all-time series.

 Vanderbilt Commodores Football

 The Commodores play in the Southeastern Conference (SEC), so it's an uphill battle each fall, but Vanderbilt is up to the task.
 The program is on its way up, with five of their nine bowl appearances coming in the past decade alone.
-Vanderbilt is 4-4-1 in its bowls and is coached by Derek Mason.
+Vanderbilt is 4-4-1 in its bowls and is led by new coach Clark Lea.
 The Dores do have two unclaimed national titles from a century ago in back-to-back unbeaten seasons in 1921-22.

-- Vanderbilt Commodores Rivalry #1: vs. Tennessee Volunteers.
+Vanderbilt Commodores Rivalry #1: vs. Tennessee Volunteers.
 These in-state SEC rivals first played way back in 1892.
 Vanderbilt dominated this series early, winning 19 of the first 24.
-Tennessee leads the overall series 75-32-5, but Vanderbilt has won five of the last eight.
-This year, they play on November 28 in Nashville.
+Tennessee leads the overall series.

 Memphis Tigers Football